How Often Do DWI Cases Get Dismissed? Statistics and Success Factors

 Dismissal Statistics Explained – Understanding the Numbers

 How often do DWI cases get dismissed varies by jurisdiction, but national data shows 20-30% of drunk driving cases result in dismissals or significant charge reductions.
-Dismissal rates rise sharply when defendants hire skilled attorneys.
-These lawyers challenge testing accuracy, illegal stops, and procedural errors, increasing dismissal chances.
+Case outcomes may vary when defendants work with experienced attorneys who review testing accuracy, traffic stops, and procedural issues as part of a legal defense.

 Common Reasons DWI Cases Get Dismissed or Reduced